Kohmputer/data-science/README.md

 # Learn to Code with Basketball
-This learning is based on the Book **Learn to Code with Basektball** by Nathan Braun and few courses from Maven Analytics I highly recommend the course to anyone interested learning about data science in combination with basketball.
+This learning is based on the Book **Learn to Code with Basektball** by Nathan Braun and few courses from Maven Analytics.
+I highly recommend the course to anyone interested learning about data science in combination with basketball.

 ## What is Business Intelligence?